coockieHunt/portfolio_reworks/README.md

 If you want to view my portfolio online without installing it locally, you can access it at [jonathangleyze.fr](https://www.jonathangleyze.fr).

+## 🔒 Privacy & Analytics

+Your privacy matters!
+This portfolio uses:

+- **Umami Analytics**: Privacy-focused, GDPR-compliant analytics that respects your data
+- **No reCAPTCHA**: Contact form uses a custom honeypot system instead of Google reCAPTCHA
+- **No Third-Party Tracking**: No cookies, no fingerprinting, no data selling
+- **Open Source**: Umami is self-hosted and fully transparent

+All analytics data is anonymized and stored securely on my own infrastructure.

+## 🖥️ Hosting & Infrastructure

+This portfolio is hosted on a self-managed infrastructure with:

+- **PM2**: Process manager ensuring 24/7 uptime and automatic restarts
+- **Uptime Kuma**: Real-time monitoring and health checks
+- **Automated Deployments**: CI/CD pipeline for seamless updates

+This setup ensures maximum reliability, performance, and data sovereignty.

 ## 🛠️ Tech Stack